gatsbyjs/gatsby/docs/docs/basic-hardware-software-requirements.md

 This will be variable depending on the size of your site.
 Gatsby sites have been known to work from 500mb to 1GB of RAM.

+## Platform specific issues
+- Experiencing platform specific issues check whether the platform you are running is supported by the Sharp library.

 ## Node.js ecosystem

 To develop with Gatsby, you'll need to install: